 Whoa nelly!
 Redfin just released Redfin Scouting Report, offering Redfin users and customers free performance statistics on more than one million real estate agents: how many homes each agent sold, where, for how much, how fast, with how many price drops, how recently, all on a map.

-Here’s a report for a Boston-area Prudential agent, Trisha Solio, who kindly gave us permission to blog about her profile:
+Trisha Solio, a Boston-area Prudential agent, kindly gave us permission to blog about her Scouting Report profile:

 Remember How It Feels to Do Something This Good?